 "Grief overwhelms the soul": Politicians and celebrities react to Texas elementary school mass shooting

-At least 14 students and one teacher were killed during a mass shooting at an elementary school in Uvalde, Texas, Governor Greg Abbott said Tuesday.
-Several high-profile figures — from politicians to celebrities — have reacted to the tragic shooting on social media.
+At least 19 students and two adult were killed during a mass shooting at an elementary school in Uvalde, Texas, Governor Greg Abbott said Tuesday.
+In the hours that followed, many high-profile figures — from politicians to celebrities — reacted to the tragic shooting on social media.

 "Lord, enough.
 Little children and their teacher.
 Stunned.
 Angry.
 Heartbroken," first lady Jill Biden tweeted.

+President Biden spoke about the shooting Tuesday night and called for action, asking, "Why?
+Why are we willing to live with this carnage?"

-Speaking Tuesday night at an event, Vice President Kamala Harris condemned the shooting and called for policy changes to ensure it never happens again.
+Speaking Tuesday night at an event, Vice President Kamala Harris called for policy changes to help prevent such tragedies.

 "I would normally say in a moment like this — we would all say, naturally, that our hearts break.
 But our hearts keep getting broken," Harris said.
 "You know, I think — there are so many elected leaders in this room, you know what I'm talking about: Every time a tragedy like this happens, our hearts break — and our broken hearts are nothing compared to the broken hearts of those families.
 And yet it keeps happening."